Same-sex marriage in Switzerland: Adoption and parenting

-In November 2014, taking into account the parliamentary votes, the Federal Council approved allowing the adoption of the partner's child as part of a larger adoption reform.
-The bill would permit registered partners and cohabiting couples, both same-sex and different-sex, to petition to adopt, and would also lower the minimum age to adopt from 35 to 28.
+In November 2014, taking into account the parliamentary votes, the Federal Council approved allowing stepchild adoption as part of a larger adoption reform.
+The bill would permit registered partners and cohabiting couples to petition to adopt, and would also lower the minimum age to adopt from 35 to 28.
 The legislation had to be approved by Parliament, though opponents had already announced they would force an optional referendum.
 For such a referendum to occur, citizens opposing the law had to gather 50,000 signatures within 100 days.
 In January 2016, the Council of States' Legal Affairs Committee voted 7 to 3 with one abstention to approve the bill.
-On 8 March 2016, the Council of States voted 25–14 in favor.
-Federal Councillor Simonetta Sommaruga expressed her support for the bill and argued that it was necessary to legally protect children already raised by same-sex couples.
+The Council of States voted 25–14 in favor on 8 March 2016.
+Federal Councillor Simonetta Sommaruga expressed her support for the bill and argued that it was "necessary" to legally protect children already raised by same-sex couples.
 On 13 May 2016, the National Council's Legal Affairs Committee voted 15–9 to approve the bill.
 The following day, it was approved by the National Council in a 113–64 vote.
 Differing texts caused the two chambers to agree on a final, slightly modified version of the bill that was passed in Parliament on 17 June 2016 by a vote of 125–68 with 3 abstentions.
 Following the final vote in Parliament, a referendum committee was established including members of several different political parties with the aim of forcing a referendum on the bill.
 No major party supported the committee.
 On 4 October 2016, it was confirmed that the referendum would not take place as only 20,000 signatures had been collected.
 The law took effect on 1 January 2018.

 Statistics

 The first same-sex partnership was registered on 2 January 2007 in the Italian-speaking canton of Ticino.
-By the end of 2021, 12,133 same-sex partnerships had taken place in Switzerland.
+By the end of June 2022, 12,332 same-sex partnerships had taken place in Switzerland.

-Most partnerships were performed in the canton of Zürich at 3,725, followed by Vaud (1,322), Bern (1,255), Geneva (1,104), Aargau (644), Basel-Stadt (485), St. Gallen (421), Lucerne (409), Basel-Landschaft (402), Ticino (332), Fribourg (325), Valais (289), Solothurn (275), Thurgau (250), Neuchâtel (174), Zug (157), Schwyz (130), Graubünden (129), Schaffhausen (88), Jura (55), Appenzell Ausserrhoden (46), Glarus (29), Nidwalden (28), Obwalden (24), Uri (22), and Appenzell Innerrhoden (13).
+Most partnerships were performed in the canton of Zurich at 3,786, followed by Vaud (1,350), Bern (1,271), Geneva (1,131), Aargau (655), Basel-Stadt (493), St. Gallen (426), Lucerne (412), Basel-Landschaft (404), Ticino (342), Fribourg (326), Valais (295), Solothurn (283), Thurgau (257), Neuchâtel (179), Zug (158), Schwyz (130), Grisons (129), Schaffhausen (88), Jura (55), Appenzell Ausserrhoden (46), Glarus (29), Nidwalden (28), Obwalden (24), Uri (22), and Appenzell Innerrhoden (13).

 Cantonal laws

 Cohabitation

-Certain Swiss cantonal constitutions recognise and guarantee the right to cohabit and to found a family outside of marriage for both different-sex and same-sex couples; these include among others the constitutions of Vaud, Zürich, Appenzell Ausserrhoden, Basel-Stadt, Bern, Geneva, Zug, Schaffhausen, and Fribourg.
+Certain Swiss cantonal constitutions recognise and guarantee the right to cohabit and to found a family outside of marriage for both different-sex and same-sex couples; these include among others the constitutions of Vaud, Zurich, Appenzell Ausserrhoden, Basel-Stadt, Bern, Geneva, Zug, Schaffhausen, and Fribourg.